mitthrawnuruodo/test-vite-ex-2024-09-06/README.md

 ```

 Navigate to the URL provided in the terminal (typically http://localhost:5173) to view your SPA.
 You should see a list of countries, and clicking on a country will display an alert with the current weather in its capital city.

+Using the App:
+* View Countries: A list of the first 10 countries is displayed.
+* View Weather: Click on a country to view the current weather in its capital city.

+## Improvements:
+1. Make sure your default browser opens every time.
+1. Add better error handling for API requests.
+1. Add JSDocs for all relevant code.
+1. Add and configure `eslint` (or `vite-plugin-eslint`) to the project
+    * Optional add and configure `@vitejs/plugin-legacy` and `vite-plugin-pwa`
+1. Make the weather appear inline and not in an alert.
+    * And display the weather forcast better (maybe with icons?)
+1. List all countries and add a search field to find/filter the list.
+1. Style the app with basic CSS (aka make it look better).

+Tip: Make branches for each improvement, and merge back into main when it works.